haacked/haacked.com/_posts/2018/2018-01-27-analyze-github-issue-comment-sentiment.md

 ### Try it!

+The source code is available in my [haacked-demos/azure-sentiment-analysis repository](https://github.com/haacked-demos/azure-sentiment-analysis/)

 If you want to try out the end result, I created [a test issue in the repository](https://github.com/haacked-demos/azure-sentiment-analysis/issues/1).
 I know you're testing out a sentiment bot, but you can still be negative and civil to each other.
 Please abide by the [code of conduct](https://github.com/haacked-demos/azure-sentiment-analysis/blob/master/CODE_OF_CONDUCT.md).

 Also, I don't want to pay a lot of money for this demo, so it might fail in the future if my trial of the text analysis service runs out.